HappyNatalie/levelup/README.md

     * `die_function` - Runs when the player dies.
     * `tome_loot_table` - This loot table is given to the player on tome removal via the crucible to return tomes to them.
     * `id` - This number decides skill tome compatibility.
 Do not ever set this to 0.
 Takes any valid value for a scoreboard.

+# Taken ID Ranges
+This is just a list of known ranges of IDs that mods have already used please feel free to dm me to add something on here.
+ - 1 - 100
+ - 101 - 200

 ## Future Planned Features
 - updating equipped tomes automatically when player relogs based on tome loot table